stubbedtoe/Travelling-Salesman--a-Genetic-Algorithm/README.md

 * I did not write `FileIO.java`.
 This class was given to all students for repeated use in the module.
 * Routes produced by this program can be verified online using [my](https://github.com/stubbedtoe/tsp_checker) Google Maps-based [TSP route checker](http://www.andrewhealy.com/tsp_checker/verifier.html)
 * This algorithm managed to find the 3rd best route for the given collection of towns.
 The winning route used a Branch and Bound algorithm.
-Even though this algorithm
+Even though this algorithm did not find the shortest route, I thoroughly enjoyed simulating this natural phenomenon in code.